isaqc-official/isaqc-official.github.io/_posts/2023-07-04-jupyter-notebook.md

 ---
 layout: post
-title: a post with jupyter notebook
+title: Introduction to Qiskit
-date: 2023-07-04 08:57:00-0400
+date: 2023-09-08 09:57:00+0530
-description: an example of a blog post with jupyter notebook
+description: A gentle introduction to programming on a quantum computer using Qiskit, a python library by IBM
-tags: formatting jupyter
+tags: Introductory
-categories: sample-posts
+categories: learning-to-code
 giscus_comments: true
 related_posts: false
 ---